 Unfortunately, inadequate or inappropriate mental health care is common for the LGBTQIA+ community.
 The biggest issue comes from the fact that often the approach taken in addressing sexual orientation or gender identity and mental health is lumped together as one large issue.
 Yes, it’s true that some challenges do tend to overlap across identities.
 But there are separate, specific, and important needs that are within each individual group.

 Everything from the challenges faced, to the conditions experienced, should be addressed and treated from a unique and individual standpoint.
-Treatment and therapy should be directly based on each person’s own needs and goals when seeking mental health treatment.
+Treatment and therapy should be directly based on each person’s own needs and goals when seeking mental health resources.

 Barriers to proper mental health care

 Other important factors when addressing mental health concerns for the LGBTQIA+ community are the barriers they’re likely to face simply even accessing care.
 Economic status, race, and other identity factors can all have a strong impact on what type of care someone receives.
 It’s essential that we address these barriers and focus on LGBTQIA+ inclusive mental health care that’s specific to individual identities and needs.

 Therapy can help you on a number of fronts.
 Finding the right therapist will be instrumental in how effective your treatment is.

 This is the mental health problem that perhaps demands the most urgent attention.
 The LGBTQIA+ population is at a higher risk than cisgender or heterosexual populations when it comes to thoughts of suicide or direct suicide attempts.
 Depression, anxiety, isolation, a history of mental health struggles, and other mental health conditions are all contributing factors to the increased risk for suicide.

 Therapy can offer a much-needed outlet to learn coping techniques and strategies to handle suicidal ideation and thoughts you may be experiencing.